 The Plan's policy in regard to the allocation of invested assets is established and may be amended by the Board.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the pension plan.
-The investment policy statement was last amended on May 17, 2022.
-The following was the Board's adopted asset allocation policy as of September 30, 2022:
+The investment policy statement was last amended on September 17, 2024.